micahThor/github.io-learning-journal-/progjavascript.md

 ### Code Modularity

 Here is an example of how Javascript might appear in your webpage.
 There are many ways to intersperse Javascript in your Html.
 I believe the best approach to adding Javascript is to keep your code modular.
-This practice includes keeping your Javascript in seperate files, and refering to them in the ```<head>``` tags of your Html as such:
+This practice includes keeping your Javascript in separate files, and referring to them in the ```<head>``` tags of your Html as such:
 ```
 <head>
 .... // other